whyleee/SitecoreTemplate/readme.md

 To create a new Sitecore 7 project:

+1. Run Visual Studio as administrator (his rights required to create a website in IIS)
-1. In Visual Studio, click *File -> New Project…*
+2. In Visual Studio, click *File -> New Project…*
-2. Select project type *(see notes below)*:
+3. Select project type *(see notes below)*:
   1. VS 2012: *Visual C# -> Web -> ASP.NET MVC 4 Web Application*
   2. VS 2013: *Visual C# -> Web -> Visual Studio 2012 -> ASP.NET MVC 4 Web Application*
-3. Select .NET Framework version (only **4.5** or **4.5.1** are supported by MVC 5)
+4. Select .NET Framework version (only **4.5** or **4.5.1** are supported by MVC 5)
-4. Set project name and location, click OK
+5. Set project name and location, click OK
-5. Select `Sitecore 7` project template, click OK
+6. Select `Sitecore 7` project template, click OK
-6. Select Sitecore license file to use for a site and click OK
+7. Select Sitecore license file to use for a site and click OK
-7. Wait a couple of minutes while project is being installed
+8. Wait a couple of minutes while project is being installed
-8. After successful project creation you'll see a new website is opened in your browser
+9. After successful project creation you'll see a new website is opened in your browser

 *NOTE*: Yep, I know it's weird to select MVC 4 project type when MVC 5 is actually used.
 But this is due to a couple of strong reasons: